nadirizr/dazel/README.md

 # The repository to pull the dazel image from.
 DAZEL_REPOSITORY="dazel"

-# The directory to build the dazel image in.
+# The directory containing the bazel workspace
 DAZEL_DIRECTORY=$PWD

+# The directory to build the docker image in
+DAZEL_BUILD_DIRECTORY=$PWD

 # The command to run inside the container.
 # NOTE: You should add flags to the .bazelrc file instead of here, since it is